primatejs/primate/docs/guide/project-structure.md

 If your app is an API or doesn't have any views, you don't need to create this directory.

-Primate's official modules includes support for various frontend framework handlers such as React, Vue, Svelte or HTMX.
+Primate's official modules includes support for various [frontend frameworks](/modules/frameworks) such as React, Vue, Svelte or HTMX.

 [routing]: /guide/routing
 [components]: /guide/components